Thermal neutron fluence and dose standards

 Well characterised thermal neutron fields are available at NPL for the calibration of neutron measuring devices, for instance in area survey instruments or personal dosemeters, and for irradiation purposes.

-Larger samples, suchas area survey instruments, can be irradiated in a beam of thermal neutrons extracted through an evacuated tube or ‘thermal column’.
+Larger samples, such as area survey instruments, can be irradiated in a beam of thermal neutrons extracted through an evacuated tube or ‘thermal column’.
 Corrections for epi-cadmium neutrons are derived from the results of irradiations under cadmium cover.

-The value of the fluence rate is determined in terms of known thermal neutron capture cross sections by the activation of gold or manganese foils.
+The value of the fluence rate is determined in terms of known thermal neutron capture cross sections by the activation of gold foils.
 The fluence rates near the central region and below the thermal column are continuously monitored with small fission chambers.
 Dose quantities, both ambient or personal dose equivalent, can be derived from the fluence values using standard conversion coefficients.

 Diameter of access hole to cavity |

-8.5 cm |
+12 cm |

 Range of fluence rate |